Text and pictures © 2009-2023 Guillaume Dargaud

 Right: Selection of the points for the splitting script.
 Here the points ^1, ^4 and ^8 are used, but the most precise results are obtained with ^1, ^6 and ^11.
 If you only have a scan of a partial disc, use whatever you have.

 Where the first 2 numbers are the X/Y coordinates of point ^1, then point ^6, then point ^11.
 The last optional parameter is the destination directory (it saves in the local directory if not given).
 The script saves the results as OriginalName-KBxx.tif (xx=01..15), but you can change the file type on its first line (use "identify -list format" and look for the 'rw' lines to know which formats are available).
 Apparently you cannot save as DNG which would have been nice.
-The script is in the box below, just save it as ~/bin/SplitKodakDisc.sh and do chmod +x on it before running it.
+The SplitKodakDisc script is available on gitlab, just save it as ~/bin/SplitKodakDisc.sh and possibly do chmod +x on it before running it from the command line.

 As a last step, I launch a raw processing program such as SilkyPix and edit the resulting 15 raw images.
 I adjust their contrast, exposure and fine-tune the crop and rotation before saving the final results as JPG.
 And a final step in Gimp to clean up some of the dust/scrapes on the images.

 Right: An enlargement on exactly where you should select the point for the splitting script: between the image corners and the closest white edge (the one framing each image).

 After a decade and a half of scanning 35mm film with several generations of slide scanners, I finally purchased a flatbed scanner.
 The reason for this apparent reversal is that I have come in possession of old negatives in Kodak Disc format (see above), 6x6, 6x9 , 110 and even older exotic formats.
 So a scanner that can eat anything was becoming a necessity.